 Heatstroke takes effect very quickly and is an emergency that requires immediate recognition and prompt treatment, so make sure you know how to recognise the signs, and avoid it.

-Avoid heatstroke and keep your dog cool
+How to keep your dog cool and avoid heatstroke

 - Restrict outdoor exercise, making sure they don’t play too hard and have plenty of breaks